Elliot See: NASA

 In 1962, See applied to become a NASA astronaut.
 After undergoing preliminary evaluations, medical tests, and interviews during the selection process, See was selected to be in NASA's second group of astronauts, known as The New Nine.
 He was 35 at the time of his selection; the oldest in the group.
 On his selection, he said "Overwhelmed isn't the right word.
 I was amazed and certainly pleased.
 It's a very great honor."
 At the time of his selection, See had logged more than 3,900 hours of flying time, including more than 3,300 in jet aircraft.
 He drove from Edwards with fellow civilian pilot Neil Armstrong to start his new career in Houston, Texas, where the new Manned Spacecraft Center (MSC) was under construction.

 Every astronaut was assigned a core competency, a special area in which they had to develop expertise, by the NASA Astronaut Office.
 The knowledge they gathered could then be shared with the others, and the astronaut-expert was expected to provide astronaut input to the spacecraft designers and engineers.
 See's special area of expertise was the spacecraft electrical and sequential systems, and the coordination of mission planning.
 See was tasked with determining if the crewed lunar landing should occur in direct sunlight or using light reflected from the Earth.
 To help make the decision, he flew helicopters and airplanes wearing special welding goggles to simulate different lighting conditions.
 See also landed helicopters with Jim Lovell on lava flows that simulated the terrain on the Moon.

 See was announced as the backup pilot for Gemini 5 on February 8, 1965, with Armstrong serving as the backup command pilot.
-They were the first civilians selected for a spaceflight.
+As the first civilians selected for a spaceflight, the team trained from the spring to the fall of 1965 for the Gemini 5 mission.
+They flew back and forth to Kennedy Space Center, from which their spacecraft would be launched; to North Carolina to develop experiments to be conducted during the flight; and to McDonnell Aircraft in St. Louis, where the Gemini spacecraft was made.

 Gemini 5 was launched on August 21, 1965.
 Early in the flight, a problem was discovered with the fuel cells, and the flight controllers considered ending the mission early.
 See, who had worked with General Electric in developing the fuel cells, was confident that they could find a solution.
 Flight Director Chris Kraft gave them 24 hours to fix the problem.
 After working through the night, they diagnosed the problem and developed procedures that allowed the astronauts to fix the fuel cells, which allowed the mission to continue.

 See was a capsule communicator (CAPCOM) at MSC in Houston during the Gemini 7/Gemini 6A rendezvous mission in December 1965.
-Under the crew rotation system devised by chief astronaut Deke Slayton, as the backup for Gemini 5, Armstrong and See were in line for prime crew of Gemini 8.
-From the spring to the fall of 1965, Armstrong and See trained for the Gemini 5 mission.
-They spent a significant amount of time training in the spacecraft simulators.
-They flew back and forth to Kennedy Space Center, from which their spacecraft would be launched; to North Carolina to develop experiments to be conducted during the flight; and to McDonnell Aircraft in St. Louis, where the Gemini spacecraft was made.